Garden Etiquette & FAQs

 We welcome engagements that take place while you are walking quietly on the grounds.
 In other words, there is no need to ask permission if you pop the question while you are here.
 However, for the sake of all of our guests, we do not allow large props, flash mobs, or other engagement-related productions.

-To preserve our natural treasure for future generations, Bloedel Reserve allows two wedding bookings per year.
-To learn more about this opportunity to celebrate your love story at the Reserve, contact Kelley Walters, Events Manager at [email protected].
+To preserve our natural treasure for future generations, Bloedel Reserve allows minimal wedding bookings per year.
+To learn more about this opportunity to celebrate your love story at the Reserve, visit our Weddings page.

-No. Pets are not allowed on the grounds, nor may they be left in cars in the parking lot.
-Service animals are allowed on the grounds–please alert Gatehouse Staff.
+We love your furry friends but to protect the wildlife living in the Reserve, they are not allowed on site or in the parking lot.
+Registered service animals are allowed on the grounds–please alert Gatehouse Staff.

 There are wheelchair accessible bathrooms available for guests at the Gatehouse and at the Residence, about halfway through your walk.
 For your own comfort and safety, please plan ahead.

 Visiting Bloedel Reserve is primarily an outdoor experience, so dress appropriately for the season during which you are visiting, bearing in mind temperature and the possibility of rain.
-The paths and trails have been created so that the walking surface is comfortable and the few inclines are not too steep.
 Though heavy hiking boots are not necessary, we do recommend that you wear sturdy, closed-toe walking shoes.

-To protect this experience and to protect the wildlife who make their homes at the Reserve, eating food and picnicking are not allowed on the grounds.
-Guests may bring bottled water.
+To protect the wildlife who make their homes at the Reserve and reduce trash along the trails, picnicking is not allowed on the grounds.

 • No climbing trees, picking flowers or berries, or removing rocks, sticks, flowers or plants.